• Home

 Making the Bathroom Functional

 Our house has two bathrooms, and hallelujah my husband and I have our own.
 Granted, it’s just a shower stall and a sink, but it works.
 We do live in military housing and even though this house is old, it has lots of great storage.
-Our kids’ bathroom, or the “pink” bathroom as we call it has a medicine cabinet, under sink storage, and a floor to ceiling storage cabinet.

-The kids’ teeth products are in the medicine cabinet.
 Towels, washcloths, and hair products are in the upper cabinet.
 On the top shelf I keep cleaning products and our vaporizer.
 The bottom cabinet holds our baby bathtub.

 I put command hooks on the wall so our kids can hang their towels to dry.